phueb/GroundedLang/README.md

 If a verb requires a `Z`, then it must also require a `Y` and `X`.
 If a verb requires a `Y`, then it must also require an `X`.

+The sentence structure is as follows.
+Parentheses enclose optional constituents.

+__For all agents:__

+X + Verb + (Y)

+where Y is never a location, or instrument.

+__For a HUMAN agent:__

+X + Verb + (Y) + (Z)

+X + Verb + (Y) + (Z)

+Either Y or Z may refer to a location, or instrument.

+Because slots are filled from left to right (e.g. X, Y, Z), and an instrument or location must fill the last slot:
+* Z refers to a location or instrument when Y is occupied and does not refer to a location or instrument.
+* Y may refer to a location or instrument if Z is not occupied.

 #### Morphology

 No morphological rules as of yet.